VR’s Biggest Problem and How We Could (Maybe) Solve It

 Just imagine trying to make an FPS game without flanking, a MOBA without the ability to sidestep abilities, or an action-adventure game without running and jumping.

 Yes, there’s always a solution.
-But it takes a lot of development time away from other things.
+But coming up with new ideas and then getting them to work takes a lot of development time away from other things, like progression and combat systems.

-And that’s not even the worst part.
-Because, even if we avoid movement entirely, we’ll still have to fight a never-ending battle against motion sickness.
+But it gets even worse because, even if we avoid movement entirely, we’ll still have to fight a never-ending battle against motion sickness.

 As it turns out, motion sickness can be triggered by all sorts of seemingly random things, like a UI popping up in the wrong way or an enemy sword bouncing around your peripheral vision.